Code-Institute-Submissions/latinmix-fitness/README.md

 #### Deviations from planed wireframes
 - Footer information for mobile screens was stacked instead of shown inline as the content would not fit.
+- Plans will not have the images with the option as initially planned and the mobile view will not be restrained at 1 view height, as content would be too small.

 ### Surface
 #### Colour